MaynardMiner/SWARM/README.md

 Step 4: (Optional) When background agent starts- Go to HiveOS.

-Step 5: (Optional) Create a flight sheet for SWARM (SEE HiveOS install below), you can omit download link, but not arguments!
+Step 5: (Optional) Create a flight sheet for SWARM (SEE HiveOS install below), you can omit Installation URL, but not arguments!

 Step 6: (Optional) Apply flight sheet to your newly created SWARM worker.